raygun101/MarkupKit/README.md

 * `LMViewBuilder` - processes a markup document, deserializing its contents into a view hierarchy that can be used by an iOS application
 * `LMRowView` and `LMColumnView` - layout views that arrange subviews in a horizontal or vertical line, respectively
 * `LMSpacer` - view that creates flexible space between other views
-* `LMLayerView` - layout view that arranges subviews in layers, like a stack of transparencies
 * `LMAnchorView` - view that optionally anchors subviews to one or more edges
+* `LMRootView` - layout view that provides a margin-independent root for a view hierarchy
 * `LMTableView`, `LMTableViewCell`, and `LMTableViewHeaderFooterView` - `UITableView`, `UITableViewCell`, and `UITableViewHeaderFooterView` subclasses, respectively, that facilitate the declaration of table view content
 * `LMTableViewController` - `UITableViewController` subclass that simplifies management of an `LMTableView`
 * `LMCollectionView` and `LMCollectionViewCell` - `UICollectionView` and `UICollectionViewCell` subclasses, respectively, that facilitate declaration of collection view content